 4 For the sake of simplicity, we leave aside Turing's two former versions of the imitation game, which mainly base the deception process upon the inability of the interrogator to decide the gender of participants, and the replacement of a person for a programmed computer.
+In any case, the former versions of the imitation game stress the same point, that is, the simulation of a person's linguistic performance.

-Note that, by assessing the ability of the machine to answer questions as though it was a person, the Turing test is said to provide sufficient evidence for concluding that the computer is intelligent.
-Sharply distinguishing between the physical abilities and the intellectual abilities of human beings, the test assumes that the machine is able to simulate the latter by imitating a person's linguistic performance, which need not duplicate the brain itself.
+for concluding that the computer is intelligent.
+Sharply distinguishing between the physical abilities and the intellectual abilities of human being, the test assumes that the machine is able to simulate the latter by imitating a person's linguistic performance, which need not duplicate the brain itself.